 I already wrote about my

-initial second impressions of Budapest, and not much has changed about that, though I did finally meet Hugues Lantuit, President of the Permafrost Young Researchers Network, in person, and we hung out for lots of the conference.
+initial second impressions of the World Science Forum, and not much has changed about that, though I did finally meet Hugues Lantuit, President of the Permafrost Young Researchers Network, in person, and we hung out for lots of the conference.
 Like most of the people at WAYS, he's a total overachiever with a sharp wit and a wicked sense of humor.
 He also curses like a sailor, as I would soon find out.
-During the conference, I didn't have very much time to explore the city, but the WSF receptions on Thursday and Friday were pretty great.
+During the conference, I didn't have time to show the visitors much of the city, but the WSF receptions on Thursday and Friday were pretty great.

 Thursday morning, during the incredible breakfast at the hotel – the Hungarians know how to fry a sausage, let me tell you – I met up with Hugues and we walked up Vaci Utca (a beautiful, beautiful pedestrian walking street along the Danube lined with trendy shops) to the Hungarian Academy of Science, just before the Parliament.
 Security was rather tight with the presidents of four countries there, but we got in without incident, checked our coats, and met up with some other WAYS members in the main hall.
 With the 'Heads of State' sessions starting, Daniel Mietchen (Max Planck Institute for Human Cognitive and Brain Sciences), his girlfriend Ji Hyun, Mande Holford, Michael Fischer (founder of the World Lecture Project, and of course Gaell Mainguy, President of WAYS, joined us.
 The heads of state panel was, well, everything I had hoped for, and let's leave it at that.
 The president of the Hellenic Republic, though, gave a passionate and relevant speech about serious need for change in our attitudes on the environment.